 - What could be going wrong if I’m not able to complete the workout as planned?

 For example, let’s say you’ve heard that doing cardio is a great idea for fat loss.
-Would you know the difference between counting steps, walking for fat loss, jogging and sprinting?
-How long each should be done for and how often and how they all relate to heart rates, types of energy being burned and how frequently they should be done?
-Some of the nuances in fitness can be rabbit holes, but asking the right questions can give you a very high resolution view of the methodology, which gives you a lot of personal agency.
-So make sure you’re asking your fitness coach the right questions.
+Would you know the difference between counting steps, walking for fat loss, jogging and sprinting? the optimal duration for each, and how often, not to mention how they all relate to heart rates, and the types of energy they consume?

 Don’t sweat the small stuff